pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## State Machine Retries

-If an Ansible playbook method is used in a state machine, the state running the playbook will be put into an automatic retry condition, without the `on_exit` method being run.
+Running an Ansible playbook is an asynchronous operation for the automation engine, with an indeterminate run-time.
+If an Ansible playbook method is used in a state machine, the state running the playbook is immediately put into a retry condition, without the `on_exit` method being run.
+When the playbook completes the state machine continues.

 A playbook can also trigger its own state retry, as follows: